green4j/green-jelly/README.md

     int exp();
 }
 ```
-Feel free to use any type of arithmetic like [decimal4j](https://github.com/tools4j/decimal4j), which supports GC-free calculations, `java.math.BigDecimal`, which allocates new memory.
-An example of `java.math.BigDecimal` using:
+Feel free to use any type of arithmetic like [decimal4j](https://github.com/tools4j/decimal4j), which supports GC-free calculations, out-of-the-box `java.math.BigDecimal`, which a bit slow and allocates new memory, etc. An example of `java.math.BigDecimal` using:

 ```java
 JsonNumber number = ...